webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 # Web Scraper Cloud

-[Web Scraper Cloud][cloud] is a premium service that enriches Web Scraper with automation features, improves scraped data consistency, is scalable and lets you monitor your scraping jobs.
+[Web Scraper Cloud][cloud] is a premium service that enriches Web Scraper with automation features, improves scraped data consistency, is scalable and allows to monitor scraping jobs.
 It uses sitemaps that are built by using Web Scraper browser extension to run scraping jobs.

 ## Features